-Our on-going development of products and consultative services in response to current and prospective client needs historically has been a source of growth.
+We are committed to on-going development of products and consultative services in response to current and prospective client needs.
 Today's market environment presents new challenges for investors.
 Historically low yields on fixed income securities, the potential for rising interest rates and future inflation, and continued global uncertainty have created an investing landscape that requires new solutions to meeting objectives.
 We understand that we must stay relevant and competitive by ensuring that we are consistently providing innovative solutions that address today's challenges.